PhilipYip1988/python-tutorials/007_code_blocks/readme.md

 ![051_for_loop](./images/051_for_loop.png)

-A range object can be enumerated as seen before.
+A range object with a step size of 2 can be enumerated:

 ```
 ro = range(0, 10, 2)